AI-Agent-Hub/mcp-marketplace/README.md

 ## Open MCP Marketplace | AI Agent Marketplace Plugin from DeepNLP

-The open source MCP Marketplace plugin is a pure web project (html/js/css), which will display available MCP tools meta and config files in the frontend, so that user can choose, manage and install their preferred MCP tools in similar functions (Map, Payment, Fetch).
-Itcan be easily integrated to your AI apps, and upgrade your AI Agent tools use ability (LLM).
+The open source MCP Marketplace plugin is a pure web-based project (html/js/css), which will display available MCP tools in the frontend and fetch meta info and mcp.json from various API endpoint provider.
+User can choose, manage and install their preferred MCP tools in similar functionalities (such as Map, Browser Use, Payment, Fetch, etc).
+It can be easily integrated to your AI apps, and upgrade the tools use ability of your AI Agent .

 **KEY Features**

-- Html-Based Agent Button: Show the Panel of MCP Tools from all the open web directory MCP marketplace (e.g. deepnlp, pulsemcp).
+- Pure Web-based Agent Plugin: Show the Panel of MCP Tools from available open MCP marketplace.
-- Browser and Pagination: User can browser the MCP Tools by Category and use pagination to navigate
+- Browser and Pagination: User can browser the MCP Tools by Category and use pagination to navigate.
+- Support various MCP Marketplace API Endpoint: Such as pulsemcp.com, deepnlp.org, etc.
 - Select and Install MCP servers: Users can choose which MCP tools to perform tasks from mcp tools marketplace with similar features, such as Map Location, Search, Fetch, Payment, etc.
-- Autonomous MCP Tools Dispatcher: Your LLM/agent can also benifit from dispatching the query/prompt to the MCP tools, making decision on which tools to choose.
-The decision or dispatcher agent functions with more than the description text, but also the genunie user reviews score (0-5), ratings and call numbers statistics.
+- Autonomous MCP Tools Dispatcher (TBD): Your LLM/agent can also benifit from dispatching the query/prompt of the MCP tools, making decision on which tools to choose.
+The decision or dispatcher agent functions with more than the description text, but also extra information such as github stars, user reviews score, ratings and call numbers statistics.

 ![Open MCP Marketplace DeepNLP Panel](https://raw.githubusercontent.com/AI-Agent-Hub/mcp-marketplace/refs/heads/main/docs/remote_mcp_server.jpg)